Please join us for this special event to honor and celebrate four outstanding members of the Lewis & Clark community.

 In November 2019, Nate joined the Washington Post as its first Freedom of Information Act (FOIA) director.
 Prior to this he served as the director of the Freedom of Information Act (FOIA) Project for the National Security Archive, a nonprofit that fights for the public release of secret historic documents.
 He has overseen thousands of FOIA requests and appeals.
 He has testified before Congress, and is a frequent public speaker and regular interview subject in broadcast and print media.
 Nate is also a recognized expert on the 1983 Able Archer nuclear war scare, which was the subject of his thesis while at L&C.

 David Sack ’65

 David Sack joined John Hopkins University as a fellow in 1974 and has remained on the faculty ever since.
 He teaches courses on tropical diseases and works with groups to promote vaccine and rehydration solutions— including oral rehydration solution, the rotavirus vaccine, and the cholera vaccine—for severe diarrhea diseases.
 He has traveled all over the world for his work, including to Africa, Bangladesh, the Congo, and Latin America.

 Call for Nominations

 Do you know of someone who is deserving of an award?
 Please take a moment to complete a nomination form.
-Nominations for the next round of awards are due April 1, 2014.
-Award winners will be announced in July and honored at the Alumni Honors Banquet in February 2015.
+Nominations for the next round of awards are due April 1, 2020.
+Award winners will be announced in early fall and honored at the Alumni Honors Banquet in February 2021.

 Read detailed bios of past award recipients here.